grouvie/taulixir/README.md

 ## Notes

-- The Elixir sidecar runs on port **8080** and is accessible outside the Tauri environment.
 - This build has been tested on Linux, so platform-specific configurations or adjustments may be necessary for macOS or Windows.
 - Mobile support has been minimally tested and has not worked so far.